 - Campsites 18 –39 are still open and bookable online.

 - If you wish to camp sooner than reaching campsite 18 – you can camp on Katarapko Island (anywhere) or Clarks Sandbar (the first 30m from the river is public land)

 - You can still portage around the Stone Weir (most easily done on the right when travelling downstream) however you are requested not to wander around there – simply portage and move on.

 - When the project is completed even more wonderful paddling trails will be available during managed inundations – stay tuned!

 What else do I need to be aware of?

-- During blocking bank construction Sawmill Creek is closed and Jarrett Creek does not have sufficient flow for paddling.
+- During the construction of the blocking bank, Sawmill Creek is closed and Jarrett Creek will not have sufficient flow for paddling.

 Canoe Adventures – Riverland

 0421 167 645

 * (Ref – https://www.naturalresources.sa.gov.au/files/sharedassets/sa_murray-darling_basin/water/2016-sarfiip-faq-may-v2-gen.pdf)